 Licensing authorities must also consider the need to protect children from sexual exploitation when undertaking licensing functions.

 Under this legislation, it is the responsibility of the licensee to demonstrate that children and young people are adequately protected on their premises.
 Complaints and/or child protection referrals will be forwarded to the licensing officer who will usually contact the licensee to discuss the steps necessary to avoid a recurrence.

-In most cases, the LSCB work in partnership with the licensed trade to assist them in operating a safe business.
-The licensing officer of the LSCB can advise on specific issues, provide training and will provide a template risk assessment tool to assist the licensee in identifying risks and putting in place the necessary steps to reduce risk.
+In most cases, the LSCP work in partnership with the licensed trade to assist them in operating a safe business.
+The licensing officer of the LSCP can advise on specific issues, provide training and will provide a template risk assessment tool to assist the licensee in identifying risks and putting in place the necessary steps to reduce risk.

 The scope of this legislation is wide ranging; potentially covering the provision of CCTV to the implementation of safe recruitment practices.